pauxy-qmc/pauxy/README.rst

 =====

-PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms with a focus on simplicity and transparency rather than speed.
+PAUXY is a collection of **P**\ ython implementations of **AUX**\ illiar\ **Y** field quantum Monte Carlo algorithms with a focus on simplicity rather than speed.

 .. image:: https://travis-ci.org/fdmalone/pauxy.svg?branch=master
     :target: https://travis-ci.org/fdmalone/pauxy